 Rhodes National Theater

-The National Theater of Rhodes Greece, Dodecanese: The National Theatre of Rhodes is an impressive building ideally located in the Town Hall Square.
-It is one of the finest specimens of the International and the Fascistic style of architecture.
-The innovative manner in which glass bricks have been used in this magnificent edifice is truly outstanding.
+The National Theatre of Rhodes is an impressive building located in the Town Hall Square in Rhodes Town.
+It is one of the finest examples of the Fascist style of architecture and has influenced what is known as the International style.
+The innovative manner in which glass bricks have been used in this magnificent edifice is truly outstanding and introduced the “finta pietra” technique to Greece.

-Of special importance is the performance hall, which is rather high and quite long.
-The Performance Hall is recognizable by its spacious balcony, theater boxes, and a well-stocked bar.
-The National Theatre of Rhodes was in 1937 by an anonymous architect.
+Of special importance is the Performance Hall, which is quite long and boasts an impressively high ceiling.
+The Hall is recognizable by its spacious balcony, theater boxes, and on-site bar.
+The National Theatre of Rhodes was constructed in 1937 and was designed by Italian architect Armando Bernabiti.

-Initially, the edifice was referred to as the Teatro Puccini.
-It used to be one of the most modern theatres of its era, so much so that even operas were performed.
-Presently the theater serves a dual purpose, theatrical performances and as a cinema.
+The building was inaugurated as the Puccini Theater, in honor of renowned Italian composer Giacomo Puccini.
+It used to be one of the most modern theatres of its era, so much so that it even hosted opera performances.
+After World War II the theater served a dual purpose, housing both theatrical performances and movie screenings.

 DISCOVER MORE ABOUT RHODES